Sir Andrew Agnew of Lochnaw, 7th Bt.1

 Consanguinity Index=0.0%

-Sir Andrew Noel Agnew of Lochnaw, 9th Bt. was born on 14 August 1850 at Exton Park, Rutland, England.1 He was the son of Sir Andrew Agnew of Lochnaw, 8th Bt. and Lady Mary Arabella Louisa Noel.1 He married Gertrude Vernon, daughter of Hon.
-Gowran Charles Vernon and Caroline Fazakerley, on 15 October 1889 at St. Peter's, Eaton Square, Pimlico, London, England.1 He died on 14 July 1928 at age 77.2
+Sir Andrew Noel Agnew of Lochnaw, 9th Bt. was born on 14 August 1850 at Exton Park, Rutland, EnglandG.1 He was the son of Sir Andrew Agnew of Lochnaw, 8th Bt. and Lady Mary Arabella Louisa Noel.1 He married Gertrude Vernon, daughter of Hon.
+Gowran Charles Vernon and Caroline Fazakerley, on 15 October 1889 at St. Peter's, Eaton Square, Pimlico, London, EnglandG.1 He died on 14 July 1928 at age 77.2

-Sir Andrew Noel Agnew of Lochnaw, 9th Bt. was educated at Harrow School, Harrow on the Hill, London, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1871 with a Bachelor of Law (LL.B.).1 He was admitted to Inner Temple in 1874 entitled to practice as a Barrister-at-Law.1 He succeeded to the title of 9th Baronet Agnew, of Lochnaw, co.
-Wigtown [N.S., 1629] on 25 March 1892.1 He held the office of Vice-Lord-Lieutenant of Wigtownshire in 1893.2 He gained the rank of Captain in the service of the 1st Ayrshire and Galloway Artillery Volunteers.2 He was admitted to Royal Company of Archers.2 He held the office of Justice of the Peace (J.P.) for Wigtownshire.2 He held the office of Member of Parliament (M.P.)
+He was educated at Harrow School, Harrow, London, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1871 with a Bachelor of Laws (LL.B.)1 He was admitted to Inner Temple in 1874 entitled to practise as a Barrister-at-Law.1 He succeeded as the 9th Baronet Agnew, of Lochnaw, co.
+Wigtown [N.S., 1629] on 25 March 1892.1 He held the office of Vice-Lord-Lieutenant of Wigtownshire in 1893.2 He gained the rank of Captain in the 1st Ayrshire and Galloway Artillery Volunteers.2 He was admitted to the Royal Company of Archers.2 He held the office of Justice of the Peace (J.P.) for Wigtownshire.2 He held the office of Member of Parliament (M.P.)
 (Liberal) for the University of Edinburgh between 1900 and 1906.1,2

 Citations

-- [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
+1. [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
 1900); reprint, Gloucester, U.K.: Alan Sutton Publishing, 1983), volume II, page 370.
 Hereinafter cited as The Complete Baronetage.

 Hon.
 Gowran Charles Vernon1

-Child of Hon.
+Children of Hon.
 Gowran Charles Vernon and Caroline Fazakerley

 Citations

-- [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
+1. [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
 1900); reprint, Gloucester, U.K.: Alan Sutton Publishing, 1983), volume II, page 370.
 Hereinafter cited as The Complete Baronetage.

-Robert Vernon Smith, 1st Baron Lyvedon of Lyvedon1
+Robert Vernon, 1st Baron Lyvedon of Lyvedon1

 M, #121349, b.
-23 February 1800
+23 February 1800, d.
+10 November 1873

 Citations

-- [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
+1. [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
 1900); reprint, Gloucester, U.K.: Alan Sutton Publishing, 1983), volume II, page 370.
 Hereinafter cited as The Complete Baronetage.

 Caroline Fazakerley1

-Child of Caroline Fazakerley and Hon.
+Children of Caroline Fazakerley and Hon.
 Gowran Charles Vernon

 Citations

-- [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
+1. [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
 1900); reprint, Gloucester, U.K.: Alan Sutton Publishing, 1983), volume II, page 370.
 Hereinafter cited as The Complete Baronetage.